ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

 THIS IS A DRAFT, testing out some ideas for structuring v2 of Research Object Crate (RO-Crate)

 Design goals:
--  Focus on tool implementers (as per the stated goal of RO-Crate) NOT just examples
+-  Focus on tool implementers (as per the stated goal of RO-Crate) NOT just examples <https://github.com/ResearchObject/ro-crate/issues/386>
 -  Make the core spec very tight -- remove distractions such as the PCDM things I put in, these are useful but should be considered matters for profiles
--  Cut down the context to ONLY things mentioned in the spec, while still defaulting to
+-  Cut down the context to ONLY things mentioned in the spec?
 - Deal with JSON-LD features such as @value and @language (instead of plain string values) which are note explicitly covered  -- TODO NOT SURE HOW YET
 - Add new levels of conformance so that a document can be parsed and THEN checked to see if it is a package.
   - New Built-in Profiles that handle RO-Crate Packaging - Local vs Detatched??